 - §1.
 Each PhD candidate is also supervised by an advisory committee comprising the supervisor(s) as defined in article 11 and at least one other member who, in principle, is the holder of a PhD degree based on a thesis.
 This other member shall preferably be from outside the department, the research group or the VUB. - §2.
 The advisory committee shall be constituted by the competent faculty body on the initiative of the supervisor(s).
 In any case, the advisory committee shall be composed within 18 months of the first registration of the PhD candidate.
-The supplementary faculty PhD regulations can specify the composition, powers and procedure of the advisory committee in greater detail. - §3.
-When carrying out the annual progress evaluation, the CDO shall verify the due and proper composition of the advisory committee as set out in article 17.
-If it has not yet been convened, the CDO will encourage the supervisor to convene it.
-If the supervisor fails to constitute the advisory committee within the period of time stipulated under §2 of this article, the chairperson of the CDO can put this on the agenda of the Research Council, which can take measures accordingly.
+The supplementary faculty PhD regulations can specify the composition, powers and procedure of the advisory committee in greater detail.

+The Faculty Council approves the composition of the advisory committees.